The purpose of a homework station or schoolwork station (for homeschoolers) is to help kids stay prepared while they do

 For both boards below, I used Washi tape and Scotch Expressions’ masking tape to hold and stick resources to the board as well as to give it some pop.
 You can also use magnetic strips and velcro to hold some heavier resources.

-These boards are to be shared by both my boys.
+These boards are to be shared by both of my boys.
 So if Jack is working on a math assignment, Josh can work on his English work.

 If you have multiple kids at different levels, then they should get their own board.
 Or get foam board that does not come with the companies logos on the backside as ours did.
 Then you can use both sides of the boards.

 As you can see, these boards are really tall even when I cut them in half.
 You can either nix the calendar/schedule section and add another subject section or split each section in half.
 The writing may be smaller but you can get everything they need on one board.

 As for other extras, you can add pockets to hold papers and supplies.
 I chose not to have ours hold our bulky supplies just to make it easier to close the boards and stow them away.

 Let’s Get Started